 Visitors say they have felt invisible hands touch them, with their hair standing on end for no reason.
 Some have claimed to have even seen full-on apparitions.
 While the trail may be eerie, it's also a beautiful hike.

-Here is a bridge you can cross during the hike.
+Here is a bridge you can cross during the hike on the Iron Gate Trail.

 There are also many "Interpretive Signs" in the area.
 You can read all the history while you hike.